Above Ground Pool with Main Drain

 Above Ground Pool Main Drain

-the filter location.
+near the filter location.
 The drain should be plumbed with rigid 1 1/2" PVC pipe coming out the side, not the bottom.
-Out side the pool elbow the pipe up and out of the ground by a couple of feet.
+Outside the pool elbow the pipe up and out of the ground by a couple of feet.
 The trench and center hole can all be back filled and packed at this point.
 Do some final raking on the area and it is ready for sand and then the pool wall.
 The rest of the plumbing can be done once you have water going into the pool.

 Before the liner gets installed I glue the bottom gasket onto the top of the drain.
 I keep all of the screw holes covered and protected until this time, you do not want them filling up with sand or dirt.
-After the liner has been install and water is going into the pool I get back in and install the second gasket, face plate and grit.
+After the liner has been installed and water is going into the pool I get back in and install the second gasket, face plate and grit.
 Install the faceplate and gasket before you cut the drain opening in the liner.

 The biggest mistake I have seen people make with installing a center drain themselves is cutting the liner too soon.
 They finish the drain too soon and then find the liner is not properly centered and will not fit the pool.
 Now there is a big hole in the center.

 The pool should be finished with at least six inches of water in it before you get in to finish the drain.
-Anymore than six inches makes it difficult to insert the screws, tighten them and cut the liner, so don’t wait to long.
+Anymore than six inches makes it difficult to insert the screws, tighten them and cut the liner, so don’t wait too long.